splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial/collector-config-tutorial-start.rst

        tls:
          insecure: true

 All components are connected in pipelines through the special ``service`` section.
-For example:
+Add the following fragment at the end of the sample.yaml file:

 .. code-block:: yaml